aws-samples/i-love-my-local-farmer/IdentityJourney/README.md

 ![Multiple Functions](./images/MultipleFunctions.PNG)

 When adding additional functions, you will need to update the main.json template to a [maximum of 10](https://docs.microsoft.com/en-us/azure/azure-functions/functions-app-settings#functions_worker_process_count_).
-Both of these values to 4.
+Both of these values are currently set to 4.

 ![Update Values](./images/WorkerProcess.PNG)